jmcollin78/versatile_thermostat/README-cs.md

 ## Release 8.4
 > 1. added auto TPI (experimental).
 This new feature allows automatically calculating the best coefficients for the TPI algorithm.
 More information [here](./auto_tpi_internal_doc.md)
 > 2. added a temperature synchronization function for a device controlled in `over_climate` mode.
 Depending on your device's capabilities, _VTherm_ can control an offset calibration entity or directly an external temperature entity.
-More information [here](documentation/en/feature-sync_device_temp.md)
+More information [here](documentation/en/feature-sync_device_temp.md),
+> 3. added a feature named "timed preset" which aims to select a preset for a certain duration and come back to the previous preset after the expiration of the delay.
+The new feature is totally described [here](documentation/cs/feature-timed-preset.md).

 ## Release 8.3
 1. Addition of a configurable delay before activating the central boiler.